OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/DynamicProgramming.rst

    :tag: FibI

 Recomputing of subproblems comes up in many algorithms.
-It is not so common that we can store only a few prior results as we did for ``fibi``.
+It is not common that we can store only a few prior results as we did for ``fibi``.
 Thus, there are many times where storing a complete table of subresults will be useful.